 Students who participate in Iowa’s Alternate Assessments will not participate in Iowa’s standard early literacy assessments.

-1. All teachers complete the DLM Aligned K-6 Early Alternate Assessment required training through AEA PD Online.
+1. All teachers complete the DLM Aligned K-6 Early Alternate Assessment required training through AEA Learning Online.

 2. District alternate assessment coordinators, building administrators and teachers create accounts in the State of Iowa’s ELAA online system.
 District alternate assessment coordinators register themselves and their building administrators and send teachers a security access code so they may register for an account.
 Directions for creating a user account are found in a tutorial located on the ELAA online system homepage under the support tab.

 3. Teachers create a classroom roster and complete student profile activities.
 Unlike the Dynamic Learning Maps Alternate Assessment (DLM), there are no district data stewards for the DLM Aligned K-6 Early Alternate Assessment.
 Teachers manage their own rosters (e.g., create rosters, enroll and transfer students).

 - Each scale will need to have three pieces of student evidence (from three separate teaching and learning events) with a completed cover sheet available from the Iowa Department of Education's website that will support the score given for each scale.

 - Evidence does not need to be from three different types of data (e.g., one photo, one work sample, one video).

 - Teachers will enter the score for each scale in the ELAA online system.